 Following are some ways of cleaning dog teeth-

 Dental treats work like flintstones shaped vitamin tablets work for kids.
 They are cleaning solution disguised as a treat.
-Use your dog’s love for treats to take care of its dental health.
+Use your dog’s love for treats to take care of its dental Hygiene.
 These treats work in such a way that they remove plaque build-up.
 The ingredients in dental treats freshen the dog’s breath and clean its mouth too.
 Dogs don’t even realize that they have cleaned their teeth while enjoying a treat.
 Dental treats work better than toothbrushes or wipes because of their appearance and taste.
 Dogs love them because the treats come in a variety of shape sizes and colors.
 You will be able to find one that suits your pet.

 If you adopted a dog for cute dog stuff, wait till you see dog brushes.
 It might sound too human for some owners, but dental hygiene is best-maintained by regular brushing.
 It is the best way to prevent plaque and tartar build-up.
 Unlike humans, dogs don’t need to brush their teeth daily.
 They are not a fan of the idea of someone brushing their teeth.
 Dogs can be very conservative about their mouth, and it may take some training to familiarise your pet with teeth brushing.
 For brushing your pet, you will need a toothbrush (obviously) and toothpaste (obviously).
 Both items should come from the dog category and not the human.
 Dogs get toothpaste with interesting flavors like chicken or peanut butter.